arcus-azure/arcus-api-gateway-poc/README.md

 - Keep track of the unique IDs for dependency telemetry items, to use as parent ID for other telemetry

 Learn more in [this example](https://docs.microsoft.com/en-us/azure/azure-monitor/app/correlation#example).

-## Clarification Required

-- [ ] Should we generate ID's according to W3C (`System.Diagnostics.Activity`)?
-- [ ] Why are the correlation options part of Arcus Observability if they are scoped to Web APIs?